UPDATE: This article was originally published in April 2019, but due to its popularity it’s been updated on 2 November 2021.

 The South African government offers a number of funding instruments for small businesses.

-Ranging from grants to incentives, each offer some form of financial support for entrepreneurs, including:
+Ranging from grants to incentives, each offers some form of financial support for entrepreneurs, including:

 Below is a list of government funds available.